Mvellimana/ME396P-Final-Project/README.md

   * Package for GUI graphics
     > pip install pygame

-   For a complete list of all dependancies please check our reference section.
+   For a complete list of all dependencies please check our reference section.

 ## How it Works
 ### Signal Processing: Note Recognition and Music Transcription from an Audio File